 Given the example keys, let's consider the following filter sets...

 Key1 is selected because it contains a filter field (Field1) in the leftmost position, even though Key2 and Key3 contain more filter fields than Key1.

 Key2 is selected because it not only contains a filter field (Field3) in the leftmost position, but also has a filter field (Field1) in position 2

 ALGORITHM #2: MOST MATCHING FIELDS

 Using this algorithm, the key with the most filter fields is selected.
 If two keys contain an equal number of filter fields, they are then scored based on the number of fields farthest left.
-Consider the following filter sets given the keys in Figure 1:
+Given the example keys shown above, let's consider the following filter sets...

 Key2 is selected because it contains both filter fields, and they are further left than in Key3